wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 # WebScrapper-for-Academic-Databases

+## All the relevant work has been moved to the new repository where the code is re-factored into an R package installable from GitHub ([AcademicDatabaseToolkit](https://github.com/wendywangwwt/AcademicDatabaseToolkit)).
+This repository is now completely deprecated.

 A web scrapper for academic databases in R/Python in the form of a (set of) function.
 Initially, this was built for accelerating meta-data analysis where one intends to try various combinations of different keywords in a handful of databases.
 Manually typing the keywords in each databases and eye-balling the resulting articles can be extremely inefficient and painful, especially when an article already seen from a previous database came up again in a new database.

 To address this problem, this web scrapper automatically